Emperor Abdication Law: Legislation

 The cabinet convened 14 meetings on "reducing the burden of Emperor's duties" in 2016 and 2017.
 On 21 April 2017, the final report of the meetings was published which recommended the enactment of new law by the National Diet.
 The proposed bill would allow Akihito to abdicate and be conferred the title of "Emperor Emeritus", while Empress Michiko, wife of Akihito, will be called "Empress Emeritus".
 Both will retain the title of "Majesty".
 The Imperial Household Agency will be reformed by creating "Department of Emperor Emeritus" and "Department of Crown Prince".

 All parliamentary parties were invited to send representatives over drafting of the bill by virtue of Article 1 of the Constitution, which said "The Emperor shall be the symbol of the State and of the unity of the People, deriving his position from the will of the people with whom resides sovereign power."

 The bill was agreed by the cabinet in the meeting on 19 May 2017, and was sent to the National Diet on the same day.
 Following discussion in a committee of the House of Representatives on 1 June, the bill was passed in the House of Representatives with a simple majority on the next day - noticeably that no independent member or parties indicate objection.

 The House of Councillors, the upper house, then established the "Special Bills Committee on the Law for Special Exception of the Imperial House Law concerning Abdication, etc. of Emperor" for further discussion.
-The Councillors passed the bill on 9 June without objection, but the Liberal Party abstained the vote, saying the abdication shall be handled by the amendment to the Imperial Household Law.
+The Councillors passed the bill on 9 June without objection, but the Liberal Party abstained from the vote, saying the abdication should be handled by the amendment to the Imperial Household Law.
 The law came into effect on 16 June.

 A resolution was included in the bill, which confirmed "the Government will take into account the shrinking of the imperial family, and will consider various measures regarding the imperial succession, including the establishment of female palace, and to timely report to the National Diet."

 The opposition party, the Constitutional Democratic Party, formed a study group on studying the possibility of absolute primogeniture (i.e. to allow female succession to the crown) and to make abdication procedures permanent.

 Subsequent decisions

 Following the passage of bill into law, the Government started planning the timeline of the abdication and to decide on the new era name.

+On 1 December 2017, the Imperial Household Council decided the abdication of Emperor Akihito will take place on 30 April 2019.

+Members of the Imperial Household Council (on 1 December 2017) below: